7 Examples of SMART Goals for Stress Management

 SMART is a goal-setting framework that consists of 5 criteria for setting effective goals.

-SMART was first introduced in 1981 and was meant to help companies with planning and setting objectives.
+SMART was first introduced in 1981 and meant to help companies plan and set objectives.
 Nowadays, SMART goals are used by people who want to set the foundation for success.
+It is a powerful tool to help others reach lasting goals.

-7 Examples of SMART Goals for Stress Management
+7 SMART Goals for Stress Management

 Managing stress doesn’t have to be a difficult process.
 Below you will find 7 key examples of SMART goals for stress management: